drab111/Flowt-public/README.md

 ## About this repository (important)
 This repository is the **public demonstration** of the Flowt codebase.
 It contains the same architecture, features and tests as the production app, but is intentionally decoupled from production infrastructure:
-- The public repo is connected to a **dedicated demo Firebase project** and uses a **separate bundle identifier** (so it is safe to run and share)
+- The public repo is connected to a **dedicated demo Firebase project** and uses a **separate bundle identifier** (so it is safe to run and share).
-- The production app (App Store build), production Firebase project and the production CI/CD configuration remain in a **private repository**
+- The production app (App Store build), production Firebase project and the production CI/CD configuration remain in a **private repository**.
-- This public copy is intended for review and local testing; it does **not** include any production secrets or credentials
+- This public copy is intended for review and local testing; it does **not** include any production secrets or credentials.
-- Access to the full production repository is available **on request for recruiters / hiring managers**
+- Access to the full production repository is available **on request for recruiters / hiring managers**.

 ---